In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 I also pay about $1,000 a month into a savings account specifically dedicated to paying quarterly taxes, and a good chunk goes towards health insurance (hooray for being my own boss! #sarcasm).

-My expenses are by no means high, since I do run a streamlined business online, but after the business expenses are paid I pay myself a $900 weekly salary that goes into a household bank account.
-I’m the breadwinner for our family so what I make pays the rent and puts food on the table.
+My expenses are by no means high, since I do run a streamlined business online.
+I also pay myself a $900 weekly salary that goes into a household bank account.

 I don’t usually judge my success with my blog with the numbers in my bank account, but these are milestones worth celebrating.
 Overall, I’m very optimistic about my #blogtobizplan for 2015 and my progress for the second quarter.

-How are you doing on your goal of freelancing full-time?
+How are you doing on your goal of blogging full-time?
 Want to know more about how I make a living online?
 Ask a question or leave a comment.